bitwarden/contributing-docs/docs/getting-started/server/sso/local.md

     ```

 6. Open your `.env` file and set the following environment variables using the "SP Entity ID" and
-    "Assertion Consumer Service (ACS) URL" values from the SSO configuration page opened in step #2:
+    "Assertion Consumer Service (ACS) URL" values from the SSO configuration page opened in step #4
+    above:

     ```bash
     IDP_SP_ENTITY_ID={SP Entity ID}